dev-ayomide/privylend/README.md

 Open http://localhost:3000

+The demo runs in mock data mode by default to showcase all features without requiring Canton infrastructure setup.

 ## 📋 Overview

 PrivyLend solves the critical challenge of balancing user privacy with regulatory compliance in DeFi lending.
 Using Canton's privacy features, we enable: